3MFConsortium/spec_core/3MF Core Specification.md

 | | ModificationDate | The date this document was last modified |
 | | Application | The name of the source application that originally created this document |

+The payload, i.e. the data or information conveyed by this metadata, is encoded either
+- as value of the optional `value`-attribute or
+- as the XML-value of the \<metadata>-element, if the `value`-attribute is not defined.

-The optional "type" attribute allows for the value to be any data.
+The optional "type" attribute allows for the payload of this metadata to be any data type.
 The default value for type is assumed to be "xs:string".
-If type is not present, The value of the \<metadata> value is assumed to be be any string.
-However, if type is specified, it MUST contain the name of a built-in Simple XML type representing the data contained in the value.
+If type is not present, The payload of the \<metadata> is assumed to be be any string.
+However, if type is specified, it MUST contain the name of a built-in Simple XML type representing the payload of the metadata.

 Simple XML types include any built-in primitive or derived XML types specified by the "xs:anySimpleType".